littlefattiger/littlefattiger.github.io/_posts/2019-11-10-Deep-learning-with-python-2019.md

 > 1. Keras callbacks provide a simple way to monitor models during training and automatically take action based on the state of the model.
 > 2. When you’re using TensorFlow, TensorBoard is a great way to visualize model activity in your browser.
 You can use it in Keras models via the TensorBoard call- back.

+7.3 Here it introduce some advanced technique.
+Like ensemble, hyperparameter optimization.

 # Chapter 8

 # Chapter 9